Taking a basic science research approach to understanding cancer

 Margarida Almeida Santos - Epigenetic regulators affecting hematopoietic stem cells

-Understanding the mechanisms that damage and repair DNA is fundamental to cancer research
+Understanding how DNA is damaged and repaired is fundamental to cancer research

 Departmental research related to genomic stability includes: